People have lot of ideas for their mobile apps…

 You can refer this Facebook page link on how to register your app with Facebook and create an ad for your app.

 Twitter is a great platform to spread awareness of your app, drive a ton of downloads, and build a strong user base.
 This makes having a twitter account for your business a must.
-Learn the basics of twitter marketing and using hashtags for broader reach of your messages.

 As part of your user acquisition strategy, you can make use of twitter ads for promoting your mobile app.